How Technology is Changing the Way We See Claims Data Analysis

 In January 2015, the Department of Health and Human Services (HHS) announced a plan to move away from Medicare fee-for-service payments with a goal of reaching 90% value-based payments by this year, 2018.
 Meanwhile, a survey of 300 healthcare executives revealed that more than half of the participants “either have not yet started value-based payment initiatives or have only started a few initiatives...”

 Fortunately, technological advances in healthcare analytics allow you to use a more robust set of data to provide value-based care.
 For example, claims data on its own has limitations, but when you develop the capability to synthesize conventional claims data along with other structured and unstructured data, a more comprehensive view of the patient is formed.
-This new perspective can lead to breakthroughs in high quality, predictive care which is why claims data analysis can be so critical.
+This new perspective can lead to breakthroughs in high-quality, predictive care which is why claims data analysis can be so critical.

 Lower Loss, Big Gains

 To improve value-based care, and create a healthier population, payors and providers will need to work together to ensure their data analytics includes both clinical and claims data.
 As CMS turns to interoperability as a top priority, it would be wise to develop the technological capability to draw insights from a wider range of data.
 Those that do will be better prepared for a patient-centric healthcare system.